-All eggs are sorted out from plankton samples and identified to species.
-The mackerel eggs in the samples are staged according to development (Lockwood et al., 1981).
-The stage 1 eggs are used to estimate the daily egg production per sampling period.
-The total annual egg production is then calculated by integrating all periods in the egg production curve.
-Spatio-temporal coefficient of variation (CV) of the egg production is estimated.
+- Integrating the daily egg production using the histogram method, to estimate the total annual egg production (TAEP). - Calculating the variance of the estimate of TAEP.

 The mackerel SSB is estimated by dividing the total annual egg production by the realized fecundity of the females and multiplying by the sex ratio.
 The coordination of the surveys and SSB estimation are the responsibility of the working group for mackerel and horse mackerel egg surveys (WGMEGS).
 Preliminary results are reported by WGMEGS to WGWIDE in the year of the survey, the results of the survey are finalized and reported in the year after the survey.

 B.3.2.
-International Bottom Trawl Surveys (IBTS)
+International Bottom Trawl Surveys (IBTS: +ICES codes)